-Wheel alignment is adjusting the wheels to point straight ahead (toe), not to lean to either side (camber), and to maintain stability (caster).
-Some adjustments can be made using adjusters built into the car.
-Other adjustments are made by inserting or removing shims between the frame and suspension components.
+Not all wheel alignment angles are easily adjusted.
 On many cars, there is no way to adjust caster or camber, and when an alignment angle is found to be out of specification, other steps must be taken.
 One possibility is loosening suspension bolts, prying the component in the desired direction, then tightening the bolts.
 Another possibility is the use of aftermarket shims or adjusters to add adjustability.
 If none of these options will work, whatever component or components are bent must be replaced.

 We use are using a Hunter DSP600 for our alignments.
 It offers the fastest setup and most accurate measurement of any system we investigated.
 It was also the most expensive, but with the time saved during the alignment setup, we will eventually recoup the extra cost while providing our customers with very accurate alignments.

 I should mention that a lot of “economy” Japanese cars are starting to come with extremely expensive low profile tires, and $1000 tire replacements are not that uncommon these days so my hypothetical may not apply to you.
 That being said…

 And if for some strange reason you feel like you want to help us pay off our ultra high tech $40,000 alignment machine, you are welcome to come in for daily alignments 🙂

 Camber is the lean of the wheel.
 If the top of the wheel tilted away from the car, that is called positive camber.
 If the top of the wheel is tilted in towards the car, that is called negative camber.
 Camber can cause a pull to one side or the other depending on the direction of the lean.
 The car will pull in the direction of the wheel with the most positive camber.
 However, if both sides have the same amount of negative or positive camber, they will cancel each other out and the car will not pull.
 Camber can cause premature tire wear, but is not as hard on tires as toe is.